 Free version: Yes

-You will love this app if: You want a fuss-free way to auto-sync all transactions and manage your finances.
+You will love this app if: You want to earn a bit of cash while tracking your finances.

 Mint is another app that syncs your accounts, allowing you to monitor your expenditure.
 You also have the option of manually inputting any cash transactions that you make.
 This means that jar of loose coins that you use to buy your morning coffee (which can cost you quite a lot over a year) is also factored into your overall budget.